Electrical

 How Much Electricity Does Your Home Need?

-You should use a residential electrical load calculator to calculate your electrical demand based on your home’s electrical needs to consider installing 400 amps for large homes and commercial electrical installations.
+You should use a residential electrical load calculator to calculate your electricity demand based on your home’s electrical needs to consider installing 400 amps for large homes and commercial electrical installations.

 Cost to Upgrade Electrical Panel to 100 Amps